 “If we just dabble superficially in a spiritual path we will never gain a deep and stable experience, and our wisdom will never develop to its full potential.
 This is why these spiritual programs are so important” – Venerable Geshe Kelsang Gyatso Rinpoche

-For further information or to apply, please contact the Centre’s Education Program Coordinator.
+For further information or to apply, please contact the Centre’s Resident Teacher.

 Foundation Program (FP) is not a drop-in program, and enrollment is required.
 All FP students sign up at the start of each new book or section of a book.
 You also need to have attended General Program classes regularly for a minimum of six months before joining FP.
 New students are strongly advised to start their study at the beginning of a new book or section of a book.
 For more information and to inquire about scheduling, please email RT@meditateincalgary.org

-You can also contact the Education Program Coordinator to inquire about attending FP via correspondence.
+You can also contact the Resident Teacher to inquire about attending FP via correspondence.

 Other Books Studied on the Foundation Program

 The purpose of the Foundation Programme shall be to provide a systematic presentation of particular subjects of Mahayana Buddhism to enable practitioners to deepen their knowledge and experience of Buddhism.
 The Programme shall comprise the following five subjects based on Buddha’s Sutra teachings and the corresponding commentaries by Venerable Geshe Kelsang Gyatso: